d-eisen/EWest-Website/ReadMe.md

 ## Using the Guestbook app
 Click `Guestbook` in the nav bar.
 The guestbook application served on the site includes an input form for collecting contact information from visitors.
 *Once the server is initialized, the app calls a function to display a list of registered users inline on the site.
-•	*`Add file` calls a input form where new records are created when submit is clicked
+* `Add file` calls a input form where new records are created when submit is clicked
-•	*On the list of entries click `Edit` to make a file editable.
+* On the list of entries click `Edit` to make a file editable.
-•	*`Delete` removes a record.
+* `Delete` removes a record.
-•	*Map feature will be added in the next version to show a map corresponding to the user’s zip code as indicated on the form entry.
+* Map feature will be added in the next version to show a map corresponding to the user’s zip code as indicated on the form entry.
-•	*`Submit` to save changes.
+* `Submit` to save changes.
-##Running the Application
+## Running the Application
 To run the application, clone or download the repository [github.com/CodeLouisville/FSJS-class-project.git] Point the terminal to the root directory and do the following:
-*Run ‘npm install’ to install necessary packages
+* Run ‘npm install’ to install necessary packages
-*Node modules are included in repository
+* Node modules are included in repository
--Primary dependencies in rendering the site are:
+- Primary dependencies in rendering the site are:
---body-parser": "^1.18.2",
+- - body-parser": "^1.18.2",
---“express": "^4.16.3",
+- - "express": "^4.16.3",
---"handlebars": "^4.0.11",
+- - "handlebars": "^4.0.11",
---"mongoose": "^5.0.11",
+- - "mongoose": "^5.0.11",
-*Mongo service is hosted by `MLab`.
+* Mongo service is hosted by `MLab`.
 Installation of `Mongo` is unnecessary.
-*Run ‘npm start’ to intialize the server process
+* Run ‘npm start’ to intialize the server process
-*Open the browser and point to `localhost:3030`
+* Open the browser and point to `localhost:3030`
-*Click `Guestbook` in the top `nav` bar.
+* Click `Guestbook` in the top `nav` bar.
-*To stop the server, type `Control C` in the terminal
+* To stop the server, type `Control C` in the terminal